RubenKelevra/pacman.store/README.md

 Depending on your network setup, you may want to have mDNS enabled or disabled.
 Choose either the `default.json` or the `mdns_enabled.json` accordingly.

+If you're running your cluster follower on a computer with a static ip or a static domain name: Feel free to add it to the list of ```peer_addresses``` in the JSON config files, found in [collab-cluster-config](./collab-cluster-config).
+Then send a pull request.

 The cluster will be listed on the [collab cluster](https://collab.ipfscluster.io/) website.

 *tl;dr:* You need a locally running IPFS node.
 Your IPFS *StorageMax* setting may needs to be adjusted.
 You need [ipfs-cluster-follow](https://dist.ipfs.io/#ipfs-cluster-follow), then run: